-Kitchen door hinges are a special type of hinge that is hidden from view.
+Kitchen door hinges are a special type that are hidden from view.
 Because they are hidden they give a modern, clean design look to kitchen cabinets.

-Compared to the good old butt hinge, concealed hinges are a godsend.
+Compared to the good old butt hinge, concealed types are a godsend.
 They offer a very easy way to adjust your cupboard doors as there is a three dimensional adjustment for height, depth and sideways movement.
 And once the door adjustments have been made, they stay that way – even when removed and re-attached numerous times!

 They also offer the benefit of being able to remove your doors for cleaning etc without having to remove any of the hardware.

 How do I choose?

 Concealed hinges come in two types.
 Face frame or frameless.
-Face frame kitchen door hinges mount to the outside frame of a kitchen cabinet and frameless kitchen door hinges mount to the inside wall of a kitchen cabinet.
+Face frame hinges mount to the outside frame of a kitchen cabinet and frameless hinges mount to the inside wall of a kitchen cabinet.

 Frameless hinges cover many different applications.
 There are hinges for bifold doors, corner cabinets, blind corner cabinets, aluminium doors, angled doors etc.

-There are also different types of frameless hinges.
+There are also different types.
 Selecting the appropriate type will depend on the application you need it for.
 The different types are;

 - full overlay (full crank)